GEMScienceTools/OQ-SRTK/README.md

 # OQ-SRTK - OpenQuake Site Response Toolkit

-A Site Characterisation and Seismic Response Analysis Toolkit for Python
+The OpenQuake toolkit for site characterisation and seismic response analysis in Python

 Current features: